devhawk/blog-posts/Posts/20070529-1254-responses-on-rest/json-content.md

 GET and PUT”.
 Generally speaking, I agree with people when they agree with me, and this is no exception.
-Erik also has [a REST post](http://appside.blogspot.com/2007/05/rest-protocols-are-service-layer.html) that predated my dustup with David(\*) where he reaches some interesting conclusions about designing REST style systems.
+Erik also has [a REST post](http://appside.blogspot.com/2007/05/rest-protocols-are-service-layer.html) that predated my dustup with David^[It’s a very polite dustup, characterized mostly by agreement rather than disagreement.
+Which makes it, as dustups go, very boring.] where he reaches some interesting conclusions about designing REST style systems.

 Bill de Hora [weighs
 in](http://www.dehora.net/journal/2007/05/wouldnt_start_from_there.html),